-1. You must now follow the regulations of the examination.
-2 .
+You must now follow the regulations of the examination.
 Only material listed on the question paper is allowed in the exam room.
 You must not have on or near you any other material.
-3. Check your pockets now.
-Check for things such as notes, books, papers, iPods, iWatches and mobile phones.
+Check your pockets now.
+Check for things such as notes, books, papers, iPods, mobile phones and smartwatches.
 If you have any unauthorised items in your possession, you must hand them in to an invigilator now.
 Failure to do so may lead to disqualification.
-4. (For examinations with books that are allowed, add "check that no notes or papers have accidentally been left inside any book you are allowed to have in the examination room and that you have the correct edition of the allowed set text(s)".)
-5. (For examinations where a calculator is allowed, add "make sure that the lid, case, or cover of your calculator does not have printed formulas or instructions".)
-6. Check that you have been given the correct paper for your subject, unit/component and tier.
-7. Fill in all the details needed on the front of your answer book (or question paper).
+(For examinations with books that are allowed, add "check that no notes or papers have accidentally been left inside any book you are allowed to have in the examination room and that you have the correct edition of the allowed set text(s)".)
+(For examinations where a calculator is allowed, add "make sure that the lid, case, or cover of your calculator does not have printed formulas or instructions and that you have cleared anything stored in the memory".)
+Check that you have been given the correct paper for your subject, unit/component and tier.
+Fill in all the details needed on the front of your answer book (or question paper).
 Make sure you fill these details in on any additional answer sheets that you use.
-Pause to allow time for candidates to fill in the details 8.
-Read the instructions on the front of the question paper.
+Pause to allow time for candidates to fill in the details Read the instructions on the front of the question paper.
 (You may read these out to the candidates, if required.)
-9. Check that you have all the materials you need for the exam.
-Pause to allow time for queries Tell the candidates about any erratum notices 10.
-Tell the candidates about any erratum notices Remember, you must write in black ink.
+Check that you have all the materials you need for the exam.
+Pause to allow time for queries Tell the candidates about any erratum notices Remember, you must write clearly and in black ink.
 You may use pencil for drawings and rough notes.
-10. Remember, you must write in black ink.
-Remember, you must write in black ink.
-You may use pencil for drawings and rough notes.
-11. Remember, you must write in black ink.
-You may use pencil for drawings and rough notes.
 You must write in the designated sections of the answer booklet.
 You must write all rough work in your answer book and neatly cross it through with a single line.
-11. Remember, you must write in black ink.
-You may use pencil for drawings and rough notes.
-You must write in the designated sections of the answer booklet.
-You must write all rough work in your answer book and neatly cross it through with a single line.
 For multiple-choice papers, add "you must do any rough work in the question booklet."
 You must not use correcting pens, fluid or tape, erasable pens, blotting paper.
-11. 12.
-13. Remember, you must write in black ink.
-You may use pencil for drawings and rough notes.
-You must write in the designated sections of the answer booklet.
-You must write all rough work in your answer book and neatly cross it through with a single line.
-For multiple-choice papers, add "you must do any rough work in the question booklet."
-You must not use correcting pens, fluid or tape, erasable pens, blotting paper.
 You must not use highlighters or gel pens in your answers.
+You must not communicate in any way with, ask for help from or give help to another candidate while you are in this exam room.
+You should put up your hand to attract the invigilator's attention.
 You must not communicate in any way with, ask for help from or give help to another candidate while you are in this exam room.